 Polyphenolic phytonutrients, present in raisins, are natural chemicals known to prevent infections and keep the body functioning properly.
 These polyphenols help in lowering body temperature, if you have fever, and fighting the existing bacteria which causes the infection.

 Rich in calcium, raisins are important in your diet to keep the bones and teeth strong.
 Raisins contain a micronutrient called boron, which assists in calcium absorption and bone formation.
 Women who have raisins regularly after menopause can prevent occurrence of osteoporosis.

 With such amazing health benefits, raisins are great substitutes for other sweets which add to fats in your body.
-These little dry fruits are also good for cardiac health, prevention of colon cancer, excretion of bile from the body, and prevention of growth of cancerous cells.
-Having a few raisins in as snack, is not only healthy, but also a preventive measure to many illnesses.
+These little dry fruits are good for cardiac health, prevention of colon cancer, bile excretion from the body and prevention of growth of cancerous cells.
+Having a few raisins is not only healthy, but also a preventive measure to many illnesses.